Why It’s Important to Eat Colourful Foods

 Red apples are also an excellent source of quercetin, an antioxidant that crushes cell-damaging free radicals that can cause premature aging, heart disease, and cancer.
 Radishes, cherries, red cabbage, strawberries, cranberries, and red grapes contain anthocyanin, another cancer-fighting antioxidant that can also help improve circulation, lower blood pressure, and boost the immune system.
 (Here are some other simple ways to naturally boost your immune system.)

 Blue and purple foods

-Like red fruit and vegetables, blue and purple foods are plump with antioxidants especially anthocyanin.
-"It's most abundant in berries," says Felesky-Hunt.
-Fill up on plums, blueberries, blackberries and juice from acai berries to reap their tumor-busting benefits.
-Anthocyanin also helps protect the skin from sun damage, reduces the risk of stroke, improves memory and guards the cardiovascular system against plaque and LDL cholesterol damage.
-Purple grapes are the best source of resveratrol, a natural plant compound that battles age-related disease - so indulge in a bunch of grapes or a guilt-free glass of red wine.
+Blue and purple fruits and vegetables are filled with antioxidants—especially anthocyanin.
+“It’s most abundant in berries,” says Felesky-Hunt.
+Fill up on plums, blueberries, blackberries, and juice from acai berries to reap their tumour-busting benefits.
+Anthocyanin also helps protect the skin from sun damage, reduce the risk of stroke, improve memory, and guard the cardiovascular system against plaque and LDL cholesterol damage.

 Orange and yellow foods

 To up your intake of vitamin C and A, pile orange and yellow fruits and vegetables on your plate.
 Yellow bell peppers, papaya, and citrus fruit like oranges, lemons, and grapefruit come jam-packed with immunity-boosting vitamin C.